Last Updated

 Campus Based - Visit Website

-Samford University offers a Master of Science in Speech-Language Pathology with both traditional and fast-track options, blending faith-based academic coursework with clinical placements.
-The five-year fast-track pathway enables students to start graduate coursework after their junior year, focusing on developing compassionate professionals for communication healthcare.
-The program includes mentorship from peers and faculty, a career-focused curriculum, and opportunities to address diverse communication challenges.
-No graduate entrance exam is specified as required, providing flexibility for career advancement in speech pathology.
+Samford University offers a comprehensive Master of Science in Speech-Language Pathology with both traditional and fast-track options.
+This faith-based program blends academic coursework with specialized clinical placements to develop compassionate professionals equipped to address diverse communication challenges.
+The five-year fast-track pathway allows students to begin graduate coursework after their junior year.
+The curriculum focuses on career advancement through mentorship from peers and faculty, preparing graduates to provide exceptional patient care in communication healthcare settings.

 Montgomery, AL - Private 4-year - faulkner.edu